HAFL-WWI/Digital-Forest-Monitoring/README.md

 # Digital-Forest-Monitoring

-Forest monitoring apps and services based on remote sensing data.
+### Forest monitoring apps and services based on remote sensing data.

+#### An online version of the app can be found here: [https://forestmonitoring.lab.karten-werk.ch/veraenderung](https://forestmonitoring.lab.karten-werk.ch/veraenderung)

 ## Getting Started